-Case Study: Tomas becomes unwell
+Case Study: Thomas becomes unwell

-Tom has been settling well into term 2 of year four when he became unwell and soon after diagnosed with type 1 diabetes.
+Tom has been settling well into term 2 of year 4 when he became unwell and soon after diagnosed with type 1 diabetes.
 He is keen to get back to school to see his friends and play weekend sport as soon as he could.

 The meeting with the school was a little overwhelming for the parents as they are only learning about type 1 diabetes themselves.
 The school was so supportive and thankful for the diabetes management plan.
 The diabetes management plan highlighted to them just how much Tom would need to do each day to manage his type 1 diabetes.
 The principal also acknowledged that his current staff has little experience in type 1 diabetes and they would require training.

-It was agreed that Tom’s parents would come into school at lunch times to help Tom until the teachers had completed their training and felt confident to help Tom.
+It was agreed that Tom’s parents would come into school at lunch time to help Tom until the teachers had completed their training and felt confident to help Tom.
 The school arranged online training for the whole staff group to complete as soon as possible on type 1 diabetes.
 Several key staff that taught Tom booked into additional training to learn more about daily management and his individualised diabetes management plan.